mnvr/music-making-machines/modules/README.md

 ![Audio 2 plays the audio signal sent to its L/MON input](i/audio-1.png)

 > [!TIP]
 >
 > Actually, there is another core module that we've been using all along, to
 > scribble our graffiti on.
 Notes!

+## Poly

+So far we've talked of voltages as real numbers carried by a cables, but cables can also carry vectors!
+Such cables are called **Polyphonic cables**, and the vectors they carry can be of length up to 16.

+All the operations that the stock modules are doing can also be done on these entire vectors in one go.

+The modules **Merge**, **Split**, **Sum** and **Viz** are for converting normal cables into polyphonic ones (or vice versa) and visualizing their contents.

+> [!TIP]
+>
+> When starting out, for a while we can just pretend these don't exist, to
+> reduce the number of modules in our palette.